【What is next for China’s hydrogen supply chain (1) --- Production】

-In the short term (2020-2025), low impurities and emissions allow blue hydrogen sourced from chemicals (majorly chlor-alkali, propane, ethane) to replace grey hydrogen and become a makeshift fuel supply.
+In the short term (2020-2025), low impurities and emissions allow byproduct hydrogen sourced from chemicals (majorly chlor-alkali, propane, ethane) to coexist with grey hydrogen and become a makeshift fuel supply.

 At present, grey hydrogen is the major supply given around 98% of hydrogen is used for industrial feedstock.
 Despite of the lowest production cost (around 10 Yuan/kg) and resourceful fossil fuels nationwide (Fig 4), particularly in coastal provinces such as Shandong, Jiangsu, Guangdong and Liaoning, grey hydrogen is not qualified and sustainable for fuel-cell applications due to emissions and impurity issues.

 Grey hydrogen production is discouraged by the latest national reward policy, Notice on the Development of Fuel Cell Vehicle Demonstration Applications [Subsidy Policy Analysis], which says that hydrogen production with less than 15 kg CO2/kg H2 can be rewarded RMB 3 Yuan/kg.
 In this respect, only blue and green hydrogen can satisfy the emission-control standard.
 In the future, similar local reward policies can be expected with reward amount benchmarking the national policy.
 In this case, 6 Yuan/kg reward would be granted to blue and green hydrogen suppliers, around 40% of green hydrogen production cost using curtailed renewable power.